laurenchen0631/English-Learning/category/common_tranisition.md

 	- Put simply, it was an offer we couldn’t refuse.
 	- he is, in brief, the embodiment of evil
 	- In brief, your work is bad.
-- that is (to say) 確切地說 == to be specific
++ that is (to say) 確切地說 == to be specific
 	- Our friends, that is to say our son`s friends, will meet us at the airport.
 	- I will meet you in the city, that is, I will if the trains are running.
 	- Whales are mammals.
 That is to say, they must breathe air.
 - indeed 更確切地
-	- The idea is attractive to many men and indeed to many women.
+	- The iHdea is attractive to many men and indeed to many women.
 - as a rule 在多數情況下/通常 == generally == usually
 	- As a rule, we get up about six o'clock.
 	- As a rule I'm home by six.